jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - Use the same name for the function but precede it with `set`
 - Use a the callback function version of useState if you need to reference the previous version of state
 - Give thought as to what needs to be in state and how that state should be organized and structured
+- Always use `...spread` operator to copy object and array values to the new state

 <hr>